aws-samples/amazon-ivs-player-ios-sample/README.md

 4. You can now build and run the projects in the simulator.

 ## License
-This sample code is made available under a modified MIT license.
+This project is licensed under the MIT-0 License.
 See the LICENSE file.